Underwing Moths of Ojibway

 The best way to observe these moths is to go "sugaring".
 Mix one cup sugar, two or more mashed bananas, one oz. molasses and one bottle of beer to make the solution.
 Sometimes a bit of dry yeast is added to help with the fermentation process.
 Find a woodlot and apply this bait mixture with a paint brush to tree trunks at dusk.
 Visit your trees through the evening to watch these magnificent moths and other insects enjoying the sugary concoction.

 The Penitent Underwing in the photograph to the right is visiting a patch of sugaring solution.
 Notice the bright eye shine which gives this family of insects their common name, the owlet moths.

 UNDERWING MOTHS of WINDSOR and ESSEX COUNTY, ONTARIO

 There is concern for the future of these beautful insects as they are dependant on the survival of woodlands.
 The larval food plant for each species is provided below.
-Only a few precent of Essex County remains wooded, the lowest percentage of any county or regional municipality in Ontario.
+Only a few precent of Essex County remains wooded, one of the lowest percentage for any county or regional municipality in Ontario.
 An * indicates the species has been recorded in the Ojibway Prairie Complex.

 L. F. Gall.
 1990.
 Evolutionary Ecology of Sympatric Catocala Moths (Lepidoptera: Noctuidae) III.
 Experiments on Female Oviposition Preference Journal of Reseach on the Lepidoptera 29(3):217-233.